ChIDE icon ChIDE

 The user can execute the program in the editing pane in the debug mode by Start command or function key F5.
 The program will stop when a breakpoint is hit.
 The user can execute the program line by line either by command Step or Next.
 The command Step or function key F6 will step into a function whereas or the command Next or function key F7 will step over the function to the next line.
 During the debugging, the command Continue can be invoked to continue the execution of the program till it hits a breakpoint or the program ends.

 Before the program execution or during the debugging of an executed program, new breakpoints can be added to stop the program execution when they are hit.
-A breakpoint for a line can be added by clicking the left margin of the line as shown in Figure 21.
+A breakpoint for a line can be added by clicking the left margin of the line as shown in Figure 24.
 To clear the breakpoint, clicking the highlighted red mark on the left margin of the line.
-Breakpoints in the debugger can be examined by clicking Breakpoints above the debug window as shown in Figure 21.
-The debug window will display the breakpoint number and its location for each breakpoint.
-A breakpoint for the current line can also be added by clicking the menu Break.
-It can also be deleted by clicking the menu Clear.
+Breakpoints in the debugger can be examined by clicking Breakpoints on the debug pane selection bar above the debug pane as shown in Figure 24.
+The debug pane will display the breakpoint number and its location for each breakpoint.
+A breakpoint for the current line can also be added by clicking the command Break.
+It can also be deleted by clicking the command Clear.
+If no breakpoint has been set, the command Clear is non-clickable.
 A breakpoint cannot be set in a declaration statement, However, a breakpoint can be set for a declaration statement with initialization such as

 int i = 10;